aureliealbertmeom/myNEMO/README.md

-This software will help you set up NEMO and all accessories (OASIS, XIOS, etc ...) for your experiment
+This software will help you set up NEMO and all its accessories (OASIS, XIOS, etc ...) for your experiment

 1st step : Make sure you have a python environment with [these libraries](environment.yml) installed on your machine